 Chimney flashing is a very common contributor to chimney leaks and can end up causing major problems if it’s not taken care of right away.

 Your roof and attic can become damaged as a result of chimney flashing failure.
+Roof damage is nothing to ignore, so if you notice any damage, it’s important to find a roofing company to fix the job right away.
 Not to mention your actual chimney can sustain heavy water damage from poor flashing.

 If enough water gets into your chimney, the brick and mortar joints will become brittle and the chimney’s entire structural integrity is now at risk.